hugoagno3/mCP/README.md

 pre-print here:
 doi: https://doi.org/10.1101/2024.04.22.590599

-I created mCP to aliveate the need of deep expertise in data analysis, but in case you need specific support service, a data analysis support you can hire support here (includes use of mCP, and interactomics tools for complexome profiling):
+I created mCP to aliveate the need of deep expertise in data analysis, but in case you need specific support service, I provide data analysis support that includes use of mCP, and interactomics tools for complexome profiling and interactomics:
 [https://www.kolabtree.com/find-an-expert/hugo-alejandro-a.](https://www.kolabtree.com/create-project/hugo-alejandro-a.)

  "mCP_tutorial_Humans_samples"